-SCREENING FOR COVID-19 PRIOR TO PROCEDURES: To help ensure a safe procedure experience, all patients are required to have the COVID-19 NASAL SWAB test within 3 days prior to an upper endoscopy or colonoscopy.
+SCREENING FOR COVID-19 PRIOR TO PROCEDURES: To help ensure a safe procedure experience, all patients are required to have the COVID-19 NASAL SWAB test within 3 to 5 days prior to an upper endoscopy.
 We will help you arrange this.
-Prior NASAL SWAB test results cannot be used if they were not done within 3 days of the procedure.
+Prior NASAL SWAB test results cannot be used if they were not done within 3 to 5 days of the procedure.
 Antibody test results also cannot be used in the place of a COVID-19 NASAL SWAB.
 Based on guidance from the Department of Health, prior COVID-19 vaccination does not exclude you from this requirement.

 Adapted from the American Society for Gastrointestinal Endoscopy

 Upper endoscopy lets your doctor examine the lining of the upper part of your gastrointestinal tract, which includes the esophagus, stomach and duodenum (first portion of the small intestine).
 Your doctor will use a thin, flexible tube called an endoscope, which has its own lens and light source, and will view the images on a video monitor.
 You might hear your doctor or other medical staff refer to upper endoscopy as upper GI endoscopy, esophagogastroduodenoscopy (EGD) or panendoscopy.

 Upper endoscopy helps your doctor evaluate symptoms of persistent upper abdominal pain, nausea, vomiting or difficulty swallowing.
 It’s the best test for finding the cause of bleeding from the upper gastrointestinal tract.
 It’s also more accurate than X-ray films for detecting inflammation, ulcers and tumors of the esophagus, stomach and duodenum.